jaredfaris/ootrain/combine/01_slide.md

 # Class Types #

 * Last word(s) in the class name should describe it
-* DataService: accesses data, often the db, VisitDataService, Dao isn't as descrive
+* DataService: accesses data, often the db, VisitDataService, Dao isn't as descriptive
 * Service: provides business logic functionality to entities, often with the help of other services, helpers, and/or data services
-* Extentions: provides extention methods to some type(s) of objects - i.e. StringExtentions
+* Extensions: provides extension methods to some type(s) of objects - i.e. StringExtensions

 !SLIDE small smbullets
 # Class Types #